Syncing 10,000 leads/mo? GET A DEMO

 The importance of cookies for marketing

-Marketers can use cookies to their advantage by not only improving someone’s experience on a website but also analyzing every user’s data to provide each targeted ads related to their search and purchasing history.
+Marketers can use cookies to their advantage by improving someone’s experience on a website.
+They can also use them to analyze each user’s data and provide targeted ads related to their search and purchasing history.

 What are the different types of cookies?